 This course focuses on our cultural heritage with an emphasis on the impact of the Judeo-Christian tradition as it relates to all knowledge.
-The course balances the instructor's selected academic theme with a common set of assignments and academic skill sets.
-The period from the emergence of human history to 1660 is covered in this course.
-Students confront primary and secondary source materials in order to gain a historical consciousness.
-Pre-requisite: ENG 102
+The course balances the instructor's selected academic theme with

 CORE 2002 Humanities II: Renaissance to Present.
 (3)